kedacore/keda-docs/content/docs/2.15/scalers/redis-sentinel-streams.md

 - `addressesFromEnv` - The hosts and corresponding ports of Redis Sentinel nodes, similar to `addresses`, but reads it from an environment variable on the scale target.
 Name of the environment variable your deployment uses to get the URLs of Redis Sentinel nodes.
 The resolved hosts should follow a format like `node1:26379, node2:26379, node3:26379 ...`.
 - `hostsFromEnv` - The hosts of the Redis Sentinel nodes, similar to `hosts`, but reads it from an environment variable on the scale target.
 - `portsFromEnv` - The corresponding ports for the hosts of Redis Sentinel nodes, similar to `ports`, but reads it from an environment variable on the scale target.
-- `sentinelMasterFromEnv` - The name of the master in Sentinel to get the Redis server address for, similar to `sentinelMaster`, but reads it from an environment variable on the scale target.
+- `sentinelMasterFromEnv` - The name of the primary (still referred to as the 'master' in Sentinel) in Sentinel to get the Redis server address for, similar to `sentinelMaster`, but reads it from an environment variable on the scale target.

 ### Authentication Parameters